PayTo payments

 If a dispute gets created, Stripe sends both the charge. and charge. webhook events, and deducts the amount of the dispute and associated dispute fee from your Stripe balance.

 Unlike credit card disputes, all PayTo disputes are final and you can’t appeal them.
 If a customer successfully disputes a payment, contact them to resolve the situation.
-If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.
+If you can come to a resolution and your customer is willing to return the funds to you, they need to make a new payment.

 Connect